Tour de France records and statistics: Successful breakaways

 The longest successful post-war breakaway by a single rider was by Albert Bourlon in the 1947 Tour de France.
 In the stage Carcassonne-Luchon, he stayed away for 253 km.
 It was one of seven breakaways longer than 200 km, the last being Thierry Marie's 234 km escape in 1991.
 Bourlon finished 16:30 ahead.
 This is one of the biggest time gaps but not the greatest.
 That record belongs to José Luis Viejo, who beat the peloton by 22:50 in the 1976 stage Montgenèvre-Manosque.
 He was the fourth and most recent rider to win a stage by more than 20 minutes.
-Another remarkable solo effort was Fons de Wolf during stage 14 of the 1984 Tour de France.
-He won the stage by 17:40 and actually came within a minute and a half of Tour favorite Laurent Fignon in the overall standings.
+Another major solo effort was Fons de Wolf during stage 14 of the 1984 Tour de France.
+He won the stage by 17:40 and came within a minute and a half of Tour favorite Laurent Fignon in the overall standings.
 He paid for his solo effort in the following stages, however, and fell back in the standings thereafter.